pulumi/examples/kubernetes-ts-configmap-rollout/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Kubernetes: Triggering a rollout of an app by changing ConfigMap data
+# App Rollout via ConfigMap Data Change

 Uses nginx to reverse-proxy traffic to `pulumi.github.io`.
 The nginx configuration is contained in the file `default.conf` in this directory; this program reads that file and puts it in a